alv67/lego-sets-bags-list/code/README.md

 ## lego-parts-csv2md (Jupyter notebook)

-Starting from a _Studio_ CSV exported project and extract parts, and create a _MarkDown_ code that can be copied into your document.
+Starting from a _Studio_ CSV exported project and extract parts, and create a _Markdown_ code that can be copied into your document.
 This create a single table with all the parts, adding link to _Bricklink_ page and using image from the same _Bricklink_ page.